c2700/i3polyrofi/README.md

 	1. left click - opens calendar in dunst notification<br><br>

 - <h4>disk module:</h4>
-	1. left click - shows all disks and partitions and their mountpoints in brackets (if mounted) next to the partition<br><br>
+	1. left click - shows all disks and partitions and their mountpoints in brackets (if mounted) next to the partition<br>
 	2. right click - shows all available disks (no partitions or their info).<br><br>

 - init script - executes on i3 startup (not a daemon). shows, battery, wifi and ethernet stats on dunst<br><br>